JeremyHide/blog/about.md

 permalink: /about/
 ---

-This is the thinking space for Sean, usually it will contains all contends Sean interested in such as mathematics, machine learning and data science.
+This is the think space for Sean, usually it will contain related to mathematics, machine learning and data science, but also sports, music, etc.